endoflife-date/endoflife.date/products/samsungmobile.md

 * **Biannual Security Updates**: This bracket provides a device with biannual security update.
 This bracket takes over once quarterly updates have ended, it usually lasts an an additional year, or until four years have passed since the device has been released.

+**Note**: Some dates are based on when support status was changed on the Samsung website - they might be approximate.